Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 \begin{corollary} The map $\iota$ induces an isomorphism $K_{\eloc} \cong \CS$. \\

 \end{corollary}

 At this point, a natural question is whether the non-localized map $K \rightarrow \CS_{\text{int}}$ is also an isomorphism.
 The answer to this question is, probably, no. Indeed, while Yu Zhao's Proposition \ref{prop:yu} shows that the 3-variable wheel conditions are necessary for describing $\iota(K)$ as a subset of $\CV_{\text{int}}$, it is quite possible that they are not sufficient.
-In fact, it is possible that wheel conditions involving more than 3 variables exist, and they might be non-redundant in $\CS_{\text{int}}$ and redundant in $\CS$ (see Section \ref{sec:tori} for an example of such wheel conditions in the case of non-generic equivariant parameters). \\
+In fact, it is possible that wheel conditions involving more than 3 variables exist, and they might be non-redundant in $\CS_{\text{int}}$ and redundant in $\CS$. \\